sladek/SBC_8080_ECB/README.md

 This is my attempt to build a single-board microcomputer based on the Intel 8080 CPU.
 It contains the following features:

-- extended 512k x 8-bit SRAM that can be fully accessed via paging.
+- Extended 512k x 8-bit SRAM that can be fully accessed via paging.

 - 128 x 8-bit FLASH EPROM that is accessible after RESET so it can contain a bootloader, which can be moved to SRAM and boot the operating system or monitor program.